 Some parts of the city centre stayed free from bombs, like the Westersingel, where we are walking now.
 The houses aside this green and very walkable canal date back to the 19th century.
 An extra reason to walk the Westersingel is a sculpture trail that leads you all the way to the historical Scheepvaartkwartier.
 Amongst the 17 sculptures that can be found standing freely in the open air, are works by great artists such as Auguste Rodin and Pablo Picasso.

 Trust me, and walk the streets of Rotterdam with me.
-If you don't want to see Rotterdam in its full glory, then make a left here and head for the Witte de Withstraat, a street of Rotterdam that can take your heart without any further introduction.
-It is a place with some of the finest bars, and during this time of the year also plenty of pretty terraces for a rest.
+If you don't want to see Rotterdam in its full glory, then make a left here and head for the Witte de Withstraat, a street in Rotterdam that can take your heart without any further introduction.
+It is a place with some of the finest bars, and typically as of spring also plenty of nice terraces.

-Walking up further towards the waterside of this historical part of Rotterdam, will open up a magnificent view over the modern city, with architectural masterpieces dominated by the Erasmus Bridge and De Rotterdam.
-For a closer look at this world-class architecture, let's cross the Erasmus Bridge, as the bridge is perfect for walking.
+Walking up to the waterside of this historical part of Rotterdam, will bring you a magnificent view over the modern city and its architectural masterpieces, most notably the Erasmus Bridge and De Rotterdam.
+For a closer look on this world-class architecture, let's cross the Erasmus Bridge, as the bridge is perfect for walking.

-The Erasmus Bridge is an 802-metre long suspension bridge, which has become iconic for Rotterdam.
-The architectural jewel is based on a 139-metre steel pylon, which is secured by 40 cables.
+The Erasmus Bridge is an 802-metre long suspension bridge, which has become symbolic for Rotterdam.
+The architectural jewel is designed around an iconic 139-metre steel pylon, which is secured by 40 cables.
 With the arrival of the Erasmus Bridge in 1996, traffic across the Nieuwe Maas improved drastically.
-Crossing the bridge can be windy, but you are sure to find some of the best views over the modern Rotterdam and the river.
+Crossing the bridge can be windy, but you are sure to find some of the best river views over the modern Rotterdam.